rctn/pseudocerebellum/docs/source/data/mossy.rst

    The granular layer contributed to 29.09% of the total cerebellar volume, their absolute number being *2.2 x 10^9*. :cite:`PalkovitsM+2-1971b` p.
 29.

+   The above two would mean 4.78 x 10^6 mossy fibers (2.2 x 10^9 granule cells / 460);

 Structure
 =========

    "Within a folium, a mossy fiber branches along the plane perpendicular to the long axis of the folium.
    Therefore, the cascade arborization of mossy fibers (Cajal, 1911) tends to be parallel with the dendritic arborization of Purkinje cells."  :cite:`ItoM-1984`, p.
 87.

 Connection to glomeruli